Bay Point, California

-Bay Point, formerly West Pittsburg and originally Bella Vista, is a census-designated place located in the East Bay region of the San Francisco Bay Area in Contra Costa County, California.
-Bay Point is just west of Pittsburg, California, and northeast of Concord, California, on the southern shore of Suisun Bay.
+Bay Point, formerly West Pittsburg and originally Bella Vista, is a census-designated place located in the East Bay region of the San Francisco Bay Area in Contra Costa County, California, United States.
+Bay Point is just west of Pittsburg and northeast of Concord on the southern shore of Suisun Bay.
 The population of Bay Point was 23,896 as of 2020.
 The Pittsburg/Bay Point Station of the Bay Area Rapid Transit (BART) rail system is located adjacent to Bay Point in Pittsburg.
 The community is traversed by State Route 4, the California Delta Highway, a controlled-access road.
 Being unincorporated, Bay Point does not have its own police department.
 The community is policed by the California Highway Patrol and the Contra Costa County Sheriff's Office.
 The ZIP Code is 94565, and the area code is 925.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 7.4 sqmi, 88.3% land and 11.7% water.
+According to the United States Census Bureau, the CDP has a total area of 7.4 sqmi, of which 88.3% is land and 11.7% is water.
 Bay Point borders Suisun Bay.
-The northwest portion is the neighborhood of Shore Acres.
+The northwestern portion comprises the neighborhood of Shore Acres.

 Demographics

 Bay Point first appeared as a census-designated place in the 2000 United States census.

-The 2020 United States census reported that Bay Point had a population of 23,896.
-The population density was 3,718.6 PD/sqmi.
-The racial makeup of Bay Point was 19.8% White, 9.6% African American, 2.3% Native American, 10.8% Asian, 0.6% Pacific Islander, 43.4% from other races, and 13.4% from two or more races.
-Hispanic or Latino of any race were 62.4% of the population.